folutade/KnowThatYouAnointed/content/posts/the-party.md

 * The word “clown” is often used as a pejorative to describe someone who acts foolishly in a way that attracts a lot of attention.

-* The word “circus” can also be used as a pejorative to describe an environment that is overcrowded, noisy and chaotic.
-This pejorative meaning of the word “circus” could potentially be used to description of the “party”, particularly since a party and a circus are both forms of communal entertainment.
+* The word “circus” can also be used as a pejorative to describe an environment that is overcrowded, noisy, and chaotic.
+This pejorative meaning of the word “circus” could potentially be used to describe the “party,” particularly since a party and a circus are both forms of communal entertainment.

-* Hence, we could interpret this line as Kendrick saying that it is futile to argue with the rappers who and members of the entertainment industry who are working for the circus.
+* Hence, we could interpret this line as Kendrick saying that it is futile to argue with the rappers and members of the entertainment industry who are working for the circus.

 {{< / details >}}